Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Instability and Approaches to Resolve the Problem

-\end{proof} Comparing this to the rank $2$ approximation of the previous result \eqref{conv}, we observe that there is only one difference, i.e. $(1 - \alpha_{\omega})^2$ has been replaced by $1 - \alpha_{\omega}$.
-For our purpose, these terms are sufficiently similar if $\alpha_{\omega} \in (0,1)$.\\ The replenishment term however, which we so far ignored, is crucial.
+\end{lemma} \begin{proof} Let $\widetilde{V}$ be the corresponding minimizer.
+With the same derivation as in Lemma \ref{coloramaap}, we obtain { } \end{proof} Comparing this to the rank $2$ approximation of the previous result \eqref{conv}, we observe that solely $(1 - \alpha_{\omega})^2$ has been replaced by $1 - \alpha_{\omega}$.
+For our purpose, these terms are sufficiently similar for small $\alpha_{\omega} \geq 0$.\\ \begin{remark}[Replenishment and lower limit] \old{25}{The replenishment term in \eqref{conv} is crucial.
 Without this term, some parts of the iterates will simply converge to zero for fixed $\omega$ (cf. Appendix B).
-We later bypass this problem by setting a lower limit to all occurring singular values.\\ We also refer to a Matlab implementation of a (superficially random) Monte Carlo approach to the unsimplified averaged micro-step $f^{\ast}_{\mathcal{M}}$ as in \eqref{fastM} for matrix completion.
-Likewise, an implementation of the final algorithm \textit{SALSA} (Algorithms \ref{MatrixCompletion}, \ref{CALS_alg}), which is developed from the idea in Lemma \ref{averobj}, can be found for the matrix case, as well as for the tensor case of course, under \verb+www.igpm.rwth-aachen.de/personen/kraemer+.
+We later bypass this problem by setting a lower limit to all occurring singular values.} 25{The so called replenishment term in \eqref{conv} points at an important aspect which we analyze in Section \ref{sec:filter}.
+We later bypass related problems through an additional manipulation of singular values, the intensity of which is proportional to the current residual.} \end{remark} We here refer to a Matlab implementation of a (superficially random) Monte Carlo approach to the unsimplified variational microstep $f^{\ast}_{\mathcal{M}}$ as in \eqref{fastM} for matrix completion\newwo{, which is linked on the personal webpage of the author Sebastian Kr\"amer\footnote{by the time the paper is written, the address is {\tt www.igpm.rwth-aachen.de/team/kraemer}}}.
+Likewise, an implementation of the final algorithm \textit{SALSA} (Algorithms \ref{CALS_alg_matrix} and \ref{CALS_alg}), which is developed from the idea in Lemma \ref{averobj}, can be found for the matrix case as well as for the tensor case.